Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

-In Fig.\eqref{fig:SH_p2} we can see that there is a certain critical plasma frequency $\omega_{p,cri}$ which the shadow ceases to be visible, resulting in a fully illuminated sky.
-In \cite{PyT_2017} is is argued that the photon region splits into two unconnected sections centered at the poles, separating in the equatorial plane upon reaching the critical frequency value, giving rise to a region where photons with frequency less than $\omega_{\infty,cri}$ cannot access.
-For this reason, observers close to the equatorial plane ($\vartheta_O=\pi/2$) stop seeing the shadow.
-This only happens for far enough observers or for observers between the forbidden region and the black hole.
-The sky of the respective observer will be black.
+{ In Fig.\eqref{fig:SH_p2} we see that for some plasma frequencies the shadow is no longer visible, resulting in a fully bright sky.
+Through the study of the photon region in Fig. \eqref{fig:SH_pr} it can be seen that there is a certain critical frequency ratio $\chi_{cri}=\omega^2_c/\omega^2_{\infty}$ above which a forbidden region emerges, where the propagation condition (Eq. \eqref{eq:SH_pc}) is no longer satisfied.
+A forbidden region appears, for profile 1, around the equatorial plane and splits the photon region into two unconnected regions.
+As the plasma frequency increases, the forbidden region becomes larger, until it completely surrounds the black hole.
+Low energy photons cannot penetrate the forbidden region and are deflected.
+For this reason, observers close to the equatorial plane ($\vartheta_O=\pi/2$) stop seeing the shadow first.
+The resulting sky will be completely bright for observers beyond the forbidden region and completely dark for observers between the forbidden region and the black hole. }

-In Fig.\eqref{fig:SH_p3} we notice that, similar to the second example, there is a critical plasma frequency $\omega_{p,cri}$ above which the black hole stops producing shadow.
-In \cite{PyT_2017} it is explained that all spherical photon orbits are unstable, with a forbidden region forming when $\omega_{p,cri}$ leads to $\omega_c$ However, contrary to the second example, the photon region is now separated by the rotation axis instead of the equatorial plane.
-As a consequence, for certain values of $\omega_c$ observers close to the equatorial plane will still see a shadow while observers close to the axis will not.
-If the ratio $\omega_c/\omega_\infty$ becomes too large, the shadow disappears for all observers.
-Examination of Fig. \eqref{fig:SH_p5} and \eqref{fig:SH_p6}, we see that the same is true for plasma profiles 4 and 5, and since their plasma distribution is similar to that of profile 2, the causes are the same.
+{ In Fig.\eqref{fig:SH_p3} we notice that, similar to profile 1, there are some plasma frequencies for which the black hole does not produce a shadow.
+By studying the photon regions (some of them are shown in Fig. \eqref{fig:SH_pr}) for different frequency ratios $\chi=\omega^2_c/\omega^2_\infty$, it can be checked that there exist a{threshold} value of this ratio at which a forbidden region emerges around the poles of the rotation axis.
+Thus, observers near from the equatorial plane will still observe a shadow, which will vanish as they approach the rotation axis. {As the ratio $\chi$ increases, the forbidden region grows until it completely surrounds the black hole when a critical value $\chi_{cri}$ is reached.} Then, the shadow disappears for all observers, resulting in a fully illuminated sky.
+The study of the photon region in Fig. \eqref{fig:SH_pr} shows that the same is true for plasma profiles 4 and 5, since these are similar to profile 2. }

-In general we see that the critical frequency depends on both the metric model and the $Q$ parameter.